NextJS Quick Start Guide

 Enabling the Universal Visual Editor

-Now, we need to configure the Universal Visual Editor application within the demo.dotcms.com instance for it to recognize the local Next.js application and render it in the UVE inside the demo.dotcms.com back end.
+Now, we need to configure the Universal Visual Editor application within your dotCMS instance.
+This will allow it to recognize the local Next.js application and render it in the UVE.

-In the demo.dotcms.com instance, navigate to Settings > Apps and click on “UVE - Universal Visual Editor”
+In dotCMS, navigate to Settings > Apps and click on “UVE - Universal Visual Editor”

-Click the plus button at the right of demo.dotcms.com, which represents dotCMS’ Demo site the Next.js application is based on.
+Click the plus button at the right of the site we're integrating (i.e.,

 { "config":